Degree RequirementADN/ASN or BSN

 What Does a Military Nurse Do?

-Being a military nurse gives a person a unique chance to help others while serving their nation's people at the same time.
+Being a military/combat nurse gives a person a unique chance to help others while serving their nation's people at the same time.
 However, it’s not a career path for everyone.
 Both psychological and physical demands, along with the extensive travel required, can make being a military nurse a challenging career.
 Nurses in the military often work in high-stress and fast-paced environments in situations that are physically dangerous and even life-threatening.
 Due to the kinds of working conditions, military nurses are often subjected to, they have the opportunity to develop top-notch nursing skills that may translate to further career advancement.

 What Are the Roles and Duties of Military Nurses?